GuillaumeGermain/NLP/README.md

 ## Lessons learned

 ### First mistakes!
-Test on the right dataset!
+First, I mix of both datasets and trained and tested both classifiers on this.
-I first trained and tested the classifiers on a mix of both datasets.
 This lead to amazingly good results, but it was not representative of the performance on the initial test set, what actually really mattered.

 Second, I used the F1 score as main metric, accuracy turned out to be a better metric.